List of Elfen Lied characters: Bando

 After his initial recovery, Bando is outfitted with biomechanical implants, including bionic eyes to restore his vision and a highly advanced Myoelectric prosthetic hand.
 However, he escapes before the castration operation can be performed.
-Seeking revenge against Lucy, he acquires several weapons, including at least two pistols which fire specially designed .50 Action Express tungsten bullets.
+Seeking revenge against Lucy, he acquires several weapons, including at least two pistols that fire specially designed .50 Action Express tungsten bullets.
 While these bullets can be pushed off-course at long range, they are so powerful at close range that not even Lucy can stop them.
-Bandō is driven by the will to fight and to prove his superior ability in combat, as well as to take revenge against Lucy for maiming him.
+Bando is driven by the will to fight and to prove his superior ability in combat, as well as to take revenge against Lucy for maiming him.

-In the last episode of the anime, Bandō is defeated again by Lucy, who simply tells him that they will never meet again before leaving him lying on the beach.
+In the last episode of the anime, Bando is defeated again by Lucy, who simply tells him that they will never meet again before leaving him lying on the beach.
 It is implied that he survives, although the extent of any new injuries that Lucy may have inflicted on him is unclear.

 In the manga his role is extended a bit more, he lives on the beach that he fought Lucy on and constantly cleans up the trash and debris, so that when they fight again she has nothing to use as weapons.
 He is shown to have a more compassionate side, such as saving Kurama, and burying the dead Silpelit #28.
-While he is violent, ruthless and all too willing to kill, he takes great offense to acts of perversion, such as child molestation; when Mayu asks for his aid when she is attacked by an unnamed assassin, Bandō expresses intense disgust over the man's actions.
+While he is violent, ruthless and all too willing to kill, he takes great offense to acts of perversion, such as child molestation; when Mayu asks for his aid when she is attacked by an unnamed assassin, Bando expresses intense disgust over the man's actions.

-This then leads to Bandō's second fight with Lucy on his beach, where he is severely injured while protecting Mayu from an attack by Lucy after the latter is exposed as a killer to the young girl.
+This then leads to Bando's second fight with Lucy on his beach, where he is severely injured while protecting Mayu from an attack by Lucy after the latter is exposed as a killer to the young girl.
 Lucy rips off his remaining arm and cuts him in half at the waist, then flees.
-While dying in Mayu's arms, Bandō reflects that he had always wanted someone to cry for him after he died, since he had isolated himself from human contact for all his life; and he now seems to be at peace.
-In the final chapter, Mayu is seen cleaning the beach where Bandō had come to live in his memory when Bando returns to see Mayu, where it is shown that his lower half of his body has been fitted with bionics.
+While dying in Mayu's arms, Bando reflects that he had always wanted someone to cry for him after he died, since he had isolated himself from human contact for all his life; and he now seems to be at peace.
+In the final chapter, Mayu is seen cleaning the beach where Bando had come to live in his memory when Bando returns to see Mayu, where it is shown that his lower half of his body has been fitted with bionics.